Court Rules and Procedures Committee

 The Court Rules and Procedures Committee studies and develops suggested amendments to designated sets of court rules on a regular cycle of review established by the Washington Supreme Court.
 It also responds to requests for comment from the Court on proposals developed by others.
 The committee performs the rules-study function outlined in General Rule 9 and reports its recommendations to WSBA's Board of Governors.

-The next meeting is on Monday, Sept.
-16, 2019, 9:30-11:00 a.m.
+The Committee is scheduled to meet 9:30 a.m.–1 p.m. on July 12, 2021.
 Agenda and meeting materials are posted on this page.
 Meetings are open to the public.
-See Meeting Notice.
+See meeting notice.

 Information for the Public